 Remove corned beef brisket from packaging, lightly rinse with water and pat dry with a paper towel.

 Lightly coat both sides of the corned beef with Beef and Game Rub.

 Place one hook through the corned beef brisket.

 Hang brisket from rods in the Pit Barrel®.

-Cook approximately 1-1.5 hours, or until the center of the thickest part of the meat reaches an internal temperature of 160-170º (shown using the ThermoWorks ChefAlarm®).
+Cook corned beef for approximately 1-1.5 hours, or until the center of the thickest part of the meat reaches an internal temperature of 160-170º (shown using the ThermoWorks ChefAlarm®).